StackVista/stackstate-docs/develop/developer-guides/monitors/monitor-stj-file-format.md

 A monitor STJ file and an STJ monitor function definition contain the following script and queries:

 * [Arguments of type `ArgumentScriptMetricQueryVal`](#arguments) in the monitor STJ file define a telemetry query to be used by the monitor function.
-* [The property `script` of type `ScriptFunctionBody`](/develop/developer-guides/custom-functions/monitor-functions.md#monitor-function-definition) in the monitor function definition provides a groovy script that is run by the monitor function.
+* The property `script` of type `ScriptFunctionBody` in the monitor function definition provides a groovy script that is run by the monitor function.

+For details of the `script` property, see the page [monitor functions](/develop/developer-guides/custom-functions/monitor-functions.md#monitor-function-definition "StackState Self-Hosted only").

 It can be challenging to add scripts and queries to the STJ format.
 An external tool, such as [yq \(github.com\)](https://github.com/mikefarah/yq), can be used to get a more friendly formatting of the script or query to work with and update as required.